 State Sen. Bill Seitz says he’s working on a bill that would cap how much utilities can spend on energy efficiency programs and eliminate requirements for in-state wind and solar power.
 But the proposal isn’t completely unique to Ohio, which is just one of many states in which national conservative groups are working to weaken state energy standards.

 Seitz, a Republican from Cincinnati, told Gongwer that his bill will keep requirements for utilities to provide 25 percent of their electricity from alternative sources and reduce customers’ consumption by 22 percent by 2025.

 But the other measures will likely weaken renewable energy and efficiency standards set by Ohio’s Clean Energy Law in 2008.

-teamed upwith the Heartland Institute, a libertarian think tank that gets much of its funding from oil companies, to write the standard for legislation that pulls back state energy rules.
-Many of the effort’s backers, particularly at the Heartland Institute, deny man-made global warming, even though
+ALEC previously teamed up with the Heartland Institute, a libertarian think tank that gets funding from oil companies, to write legislation that pulls back state energy rules.
+The effort has so far failed in 13 states, including an earlier attempt in Ohio.

 Seitz will introduce his bill in the next two weeks.